Top 7 RPA trends to dominate in 2023

 Hello and welcome to Robotic Process Automation (RPA)!
 It looks like a sci-fi world, but it's as real as yours and mine!
-Let’s dive in.
+Let’s dive in the RPA trends.

 7 RPA trends for 2023

 Today’s RPA solutions can automate rule-based tasks.
 But the future holds more ambitious goals for RPA.
-Here are a few:
+Here are a few RPA trends: